ethicsatbrandeis/ethicsatbrandeis.github.io/index.md

 Defending Against Neural Fake News, Zellers et al - <https://arxiv.org/abs/1905.12616>

 ## Previous Meetings

+### Psychology of Technology, April 7th, 2020

+Some opens questions concerning technology: a hammer can be said to be the cause of nailing, but it is also true that the end of building a house is even moreso the cause of nailing.
+What ends cause our interactions with technology, and what ends cause organizations like Google's interactions with technology?
+Material wealth comes to mind as an answer, but what kind of material wealth, and why that kind in particular?

+#### Readings

+Martin Heidegger.
+1977.
+The question concerning technology, and other essays.
+Garland Pub, New York.

 ### Unions in Tech, March 10th, 2020